Bitter Orange (Citrus aurantium)

 Bitter orange peel extract containing synephrine became widely used as a stimulant after ephedra was banned by the FDA in 2004 — marketed as a 'safer' alternative.

-What is the recommended dosage of Bitter Orange (Citrus aurantium)?
+What is the recommended dosage of Bitter Orange?

-The clinically studied dose for Bitter Orange (Citrus aurantium) is 10–50 mg/day synephrine from bitter orange extract; thermogenic: 20–50 mg/day; use alone without caffeine for lowest cardiovascular risk.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 10–50 mg/day synephrine from bitter orange extract; thermogenic: 20–50 mg/day; use alone without caffeine for lowest cardiovascular risk Always follow the product label and check with a healthcare provider for personal advice.